 - 1 pint of fresh vegetable stock (prepared in advance)

-Stewing Steak Braised in Red Wine with Roast Potato and Onion Swirl
+6. Stewing Steak Braised in Red Wine With Roast Potato and Onion Swirl

 This is a recipe which, although fairly simple to prepare, does take a lengthy cooking time of up to three hours, due to the long, slow cooking time required for the steak in order that it be tender.
-It may well be, though, that you can start it off before settling down in front of the TV and allow it to cook away as you otherwise amuse and enjoy yourself.
+It may well be, though, that you can start it off, settle down in front of the TV and allow it to cook away as you otherwise amuse and enjoy yourself.

 - 3/4 pint fresh beef stock